yashraj24october/yashraj24october/README.md

-- # <center>👋 Hi, I’m Yash Raj , A Front-end Developer and programming enthusiast.
+- # <center>👋 Hi, I’m Yash Raj , A Full Stack Developer and programming enthusiast.
-- 💞️ I love web designing and programming.
+- 💞️ I love web designing,development and programming.
 - 💟 Building Quality web applications using React.js
-- 🌱 I am Always dedicated to programming and web development
+- 🌱 I am Always dedicated to programming, web development and problem-solving.
 - 💞️ I am a passionate learner and will love to collaborate with tech learners and developers.

 <!---